Rich-Dunne/Scene-Manager-DevRepo/README.md

 # Scene Manager

 ## INSTALLATION
-Drag and drop the included GTA V folder into where your GTA V is installed.
-Everything is installed into the plugins folder.
+Drag and drop the contents from within the downloaded GTA V folder into where your GTA V is installed.

 ## HOW-TO USE
 ### Using the Menus: